Nazarchamp/Nazarchamp/readme.md

 My programming experience includes Python, VB, COBOL, SQL, JavaScript, TypeScript, Angular, React, and C#.

 Do you wanna know more?
-Get in touch.
+Get in touch through my [LinkedIn](www.linkedin.com/in/nazar-viznytsya).
 I can't wait to hear from you.

 ### Skills